 How Much Weed can I buy?

-Can I take marijuana home if I live in another state or country?
+Can I take cannabis home if I live in another state or country?

-No. All marijuana and marijuana products purchased in Colorado must be consumed in Colorado.
+No. All cannabis and cannabis products purchased in Colorado must be consumed in Colorado.

 Where can I consume my recent purchase?